jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Nightmare.md

 RacialMods:
 Languages: Abyssal, Infernal
 SQ:
+SpecialAbilities:
+  Smoke (Su): >
-SpecialAbilities: Smoke (Su) In battle, a nightmare exhales smoke that chokes and blinds foes, filling a 15-foot cone each round as a free action.
+    In battle, a nightmare exhales smoke that chokes and blinds foes, filling a 15-foot cone each round as a free action.
 Anyone in the cone must succeed on a DC 16 Fortitude save or become sickened until 1d6 minutes after leaving the area.
 This smoke acts as obscuring mist for the purposes of concealment.
 The smoke persists for 1 round.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: